MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 ### MAA CSP Integration Steps

-1. Set up a MAA provider instance: MAA instance can be created following the steps at [Quickstart: Set up Azure Attestation by using the Azure portal](/azure/attestation/quickstart-portal).
+1. Set up an MAA provider instance: MAA instance can be created following the steps at [Quickstart: Set up Azure Attestation by using the Azure portal](/azure/attestation/quickstart-portal).

 2. Update the provider with an appropriate policy: The MAA instance should be updated with an appropriate policy.
 For more information, see [How to author an Azure Attestation policy](/azure/attestation/claim-rule-grammar).